-This event will feature a presentation of the first Annual Report of the European Union 2018 and Economic Survey of the Euro Area 2018.
+This event will feature the presentation of the Economic Survey of the European Union 2018 and Economic Survey of the Euro Area 2018.

 An array of data suggests that there is a general lack of investment by all branches of the German government, despite running budget surpluses for several years.
 This blog post plots the progression of the public investment problem, and explores which regions, which sectors, and which levels of government have been most affected.

 This event will feature a presentation by Ashoka Mody of his new book, which argues that the Euro is at the root of the problems the European Union faces today.

 This event will discuss the 2019 Fiscal Stance, which assesses the current macroeconomic situation and offers advice for the future.

 This is an invitation-only workshop to discuss Italy’s economic and political challenges and what lies ahead

 The authors study whether and to what extent EU countries implement recommendations on macroeconomic imbalances given by the EU in the so-called European Semester.
 Overall implementation of recommendations by EU countries has worsened in the last few years, in particular when it comes to recommendations addressed to countries with excessive macroeconomic imbalances.

 Les peuples ont le droit de faire des erreurs: Selon l’économiste Jean Pisani-Ferry, l’Union européenne doit accepter les aspirations légitimes à des politiques disparates, tout se prémunissant contre la contagion de leur corollaire : la possibilité d’une faillite souveraine.